joolstorrentecalo/gitlab-foss/doc/user/group/saml_sso/index.md

   hours until the identity provider session times out.
 - Is signed out, they cannot access the group after being removed from the identity provider.

-## Migrate to a new identity provider

-To migrate to a new identity provider, use the [SAML API](../../../api/saml.md) to update all of your group member's identities.

-For example:

-1. Set a maintenance window to ensure that no users are active at that time.
-1. Use the SAML API [to update each user's identity](../../../api/saml.md#update-extern_uid-field-for-a-saml-identity).
-1. Configure the new identity provider.
-1. Test that sign in works.

 ## Related topics